danialgoodwin/goodwin.dev/src/orchid/resources/posts/dev/2020-02-21-how-to-create-a-custom-visual-in-power-bi-using-google-charts.md

                 }

 5. In your Power BI report, refresh the developer visual, and see that the Google Charts are showing!
+    - Note: The `pbiviz start` output mentions 'https://localhost:8080/webpack-dev-server/', but that only shows a directory, and not the actual chart.
 6. To load data from Power BI rather than locally, please continue with Microsoft's walkthrough, [Process data in the visual code](https://docs.microsoft.com/en-us/power-bi/developer/visuals/custom-visual-develop-tutorial#process-data-in-the-visual-code)

 ## Bonus